AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 **Pros**:

 * Anyone with UI access can create and update mixins.
-* When adding a custom mixin to a schema, new fields can continue to be added to the to the mixin, even if they weren't predefined.
+* When adding a custom mixin to a schema, new fields can continue to be added to the to the mixin, even if they were not predefined.

 **Cons**: